Affordable Tooth Extraction In Houston | Tooth Removal Cost 2020

 - Removal to make room for orthodontic correction due to overcrowding of teeth in the mouth

 - Wisdom teeth problems that cause pain

 How Much Does A Tooth Extraction Cost?

-The price for this procedure varies depending on the type of extraction needed.
-The average cost ranges anywhere from $100 - $350 for non-surgical procedures. $200 - $650 for surgical extractions that require anesthesia.
+Determining the cost of tooth removal depends on the type of extraction needed.
+The average cost ranges anywhere from $100 - $350 for non-surgical affordable dental procedures. $200 - $650 for surgical tooth extractions procedures that require anesthesia.

 Our office offers payment plans and financing options.
 Call us at 281-447-6453 for more information.

 What Are The Different Types Of Dental Extraction?

 The most common types of dental extractions are simple extraction and surgical extraction.